What are the latest funding news in the generative AI market? (June 2026)

 We also have a quarter-by-quarter analysis of funding activity in the market here.

-Finally, you can check our complete list of fundraising deals for the generative AI market (we update this list every quarter).
+Finally, you can check our complete list of fundraising deals for the generative AI market (we update this list every quarter) as well as our ranking of the most funded startups.

 Name When Amount in $ Round Type Category

-All the latest funding deals in the generative AI market as of March 2026
+All the latest funding deals during in the generative AI market as of June 2026

 When was it?